Credit: Greenpeace Thailand

 The committee, chaired by Industry Minister Suriya Junrungreangkit, has met for the second time this year to consider the issue, following the recent petitions by farm groups, which asked for reconsideration of the ban.

-The ban on herbicide Paraquat and pesticide Chlorpyrifos became in effect from June 1 this year following the committee’s resolution in April 30, which confirmed its resolution last year to ban the two chemicals along with limited uses on another herbicide Glyphosate.
+The ban on the herbicide Paraquat and pesticide Chlorpyrifos went into effect on June 1 this year following the committee’s resolution on April 30, which confirmed its resolution last year to ban the two chemicals along with limited uses on another herbicide Glyphosate.

-Those found having violated the announcement could face a jail term up to 10 year and/or a fine up to one million baht.
+Those found having violated the announcement could face a jail term of up to 10 years and/or a fine of up to one million baht.

 Under the Agriculture and Cooperatives Ministry, which enforces the announcement, products in the markets must be returned to producers or distributors by the end of this month, before being processed further for demolition by early next year.
 It’s estimated by the ministry that around over 20,000 tons of the chemicals has remained in the markets and farm households.